An-Ming Wang: Biography

 Wang's compositions have received awards from the National League of American Pen Women and the American Society of Composers, Authors, and Publishers (ASCAP).
 She has also received a grant from the Maryland State Arts Council.
-Her works have been performed in Washington D.C. at the White House, Kennedy Center for the Performing Arts, the National Gallery of Art, and the Corcoran Gallery, as well as at the Carnegie Recital Hall in New York City, and the Spoleto Music Festival in Charleston, S.C.
+Her works have been performed in Washington, D.C. at the White House, the John F. Kennedy Center for the Performing Arts, the National Gallery of Art, and the Corcoran Gallery of Art, as well as at Carnegie Hall in New York City, and the Spoleto Music Festival in Charleston, South Carolina.

-Wang is a member of ASCAP; Friday Morning Music Club; International Alliance for Women in Music; National Federation of Music Clubs; National League of American Pen Women; Sigma Alpha Iota; and the Southeastern Composers League.
+Wang is a member of ASCAP, Friday Morning Music Club, International Alliance for Women in Music, National Federation of Music Clubs, National League of American Pen Women, Sigma Alpha Iota; and the Southeastern Composers League.
 Her music has been published by Hildegarde Publishing.